Skip to content

 Learn how to embed dashboard functionality into your website.

 Use Connect embedded components to add connected account dashboard functionality to your website.
-These libraries and their supporting API allow you to grant your users access to Stripe products directly in your dashboard.
+These libraries and their supporting API allow you to grant your users access to Stripe products directly in your dashboard and mobile applications.

 Set up StripeConnect